by Santorini Dave • Updated: November 7, 2018

 Reviews photo credit

 Jewish art and culture is the special focus of this museum known for its large and enlightening exhibits featuring Jewish artists in many fields.
-The list has included painters Marc Chagall, Camille Pisarro and Edward Vuillard, fashion designer Isaac Mizrachi, children’s authors Maurice Sendak and Ezra Jack Keats, cosmetics pioneer Helena Rubenstein, actress Sarah Bernhardt and escape artist Harry Houdini.
-The core of the museum is the two-story permanent exhibit, Culture and Continuity: A Jewish Journey, tracing Jewish cultural identity over 4000 years from biblical to contemporary times with a collection of 800 works of archaeology, art, ceremonial objects, photos and videos.
+The list has included painters Marc Chagall, Camille Pissarro and Edward Vuillard, fashion designer Isaac Mizrachi, children’s authors Maurice Sendak and Ezra Jack Keats, cosmetics pioneer Helena Rubenstein, actress Sarah Bernhardt and escape artist Harry Houdini.
+The core of the museum is the two-story permanent exhibit, Culture and Continuity: A Jewish Journey, tracing Jewish cultural identity over 4000 years from biblical to contemporary times with a collection of 800 works of archaeology, art, ceremonial objects, photos, and videos.
 These are only part of the museum’s holdings of nearly 30,000 works of fine art, folk art, Judaica and media.
 Two additional incentives to visit are the setting (a 1908 French Gothic mansion of financier Felix Warburg), and the downstairs restaurant, a branch of the venerable Lower East Side deli emporium, Russ and Daughters.
 Two tips: When a popular show is on, come promptly at the 11am opening to avoid crowds and, if the restaurant is crowded, consider ordering take-out to enjoy in nearby Central Park.

 Sunday to Tuesday, Thursday to Saturday 11am-5:45pm, Thursday to 8pm.
 Closed Wednesday.